pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 Results
 -------

 Let's put all the results into one table.
-I'm using the last result of each test.
+I've used the last result of each test.
 The last column shows execution times as percentages of the time or the `Reference` solution.

   Version        |          Comment                                                                    |    Time  | Rel.Ref